Read time 8 minutes

 Conclusion

-Restoring mailboxes from Exchange 2016 can be daunting if you don’t know the exact process to recover the mailboxes.
-Also, the manual technique is unreliable as it doesn’t guarantee precise recovery.
-So, you can use Exchange Mailbox Recovery to recover Exchange 2016 mailboxes.
+Restoring mailboxes from Exchange database can be daunting especially if you don’t know the exact process to recover the mailboxes.
+One cannot completely rely on the manual approach because it demands technical knowledge and have the tendency to cause potential data loss.
+You can use a third-party Exchange Mailbox Recovery software to recover Exchange 2016 mailboxes.
+Kernel for Exchange Server is one of the top-rated software that streamlines the process to retrieve deleted mailboxes from the database.

 Kernel for Exchange Server